 Notebook publication plan

-Notebook work from agri-weather-yield-drivers is published here as a blog post series:
+Notebook work from agri-weather-yield-drivers is being published here as a blog post series:

 - one post per notebook